 Having a schedule is important because it sets the tone for your day.
 Without a schedule, you are more likely to waste more time and miss events or activities.

-A planner is key when organizing the day ahead.
-Jotting down or recording in your phone what should be accomplished throughout the day is key when it comes to time management.
+A Mommy-Inspired Daily Planner (available for purchase on my website) is key when organizing the day ahead.
+Jotting down or recording on your phone what should be accomplished throughout the day is key when it comes to time management.
 Yes, you may not accomplish everything on your planner, but at least you made an effort to utilize as much time as possible.

 Planners are available that enable you to list your top priorities for the day to ensure that those are done first before anything else.
 With kids, this may be a little different.